Microbead: Banning production and sale in cosmetics

+Australia

+In 2016, the federal and state governments agreed to support a voluntary industry phase-out of microbeads in rinse-off personal care, cosmetic, and cleaning products.
+An independent assessment in 2020 found that more than 99% of products it inspected were microbead-free.
+The New South Wales state government banned the supply of rinse-off personal care products containing microbeads, effective from 1 November 2022.

 Canada

 On May 18, 2015, Canada took its first steps toward banning microbeads when a Member of Parliament from Toronto, John McKay, introduced Bill C-680, which would ban the sale of microbeads.
-The first Canadian province to take action against microbeads was Ontario, where Maire-France Lalonde, a Member of the Provincial Parliament introduced Microbead Elimination and Monitoring Act.
+The first Canadian province to take action against microbeads was Ontario, where Maire-France Lalonde, a Member of the Provincial Parliament, introduced the Microbead Elimination and Monitoring Act.
 This bill enforced the ban of manufacturing microbeads in cosmetics, facial scrubs or washes, and similar products.
 The bill also proposed that there would be yearly samples taken from the Canadian Great Lakes, which would be analyzed for traces of microbeads.

 Pointe-Claire mayor Morris Trudeau and members of the City Council requested Pointe-Claire residents to sign a petition asking governments of Canada and Quebec to ban "the use of plastic microbeads in cosmetic and cleansing products."
-Trudeau suggested that if Quebec bans microbeads, manufactures will be encouraged to stop producing them in their products.
-Megan Leslie, Halifax Member of Parliament presented a motion against microbeads in the House of Commons, which got "unanimous support" and is hoping for them to be listed under the Canadian Environmental Protection Act as a toxin.
+Trudeau suggested that if Quebec banned microbeads, manufactures would be encouraged to stop producing them in their products.
+Megan Leslie, Halifax Member of Parliament, presented a motion against microbeads in the House of Commons, which received "unanimous support" and was hoping for them to be listed under the Canadian Environmental Protection Act as a toxin.

 On June 29, 2016, the Federal Government of Canada added microbeads in the Canadian Environmental Protection Act under Schedule 1 as a toxic substance.
-The import or manufacture of toiletries containing microbeads was banned on 1 January 2018 and sales were banned from 1 July 2018.
-Microbeads in natural health products and non-prescription drugs will be banned in 2019.
+The import or manufacture of toiletries containing microbeads was banned on January 1, 2018, and sales were banned from July 1, 2018.
+Microbeads in natural health products and non-prescription drugs were also banned in 2019.

 Ireland

-In November 2016 Simon Coveney, the Minister for Housing, Planning, Community and Local Government, said that the Fine Gael-led government would press for an EU-wide ban on microbeads and rejected a Green Party bill banning them on the basis that it might conflict with the EU's freedom of movement of goods.
+In November 2016, Simon Coveney, the Minister for Housing, Planning, Community and Local Government, said that the Fine Gael–led government would press for an EU-wide ban on microbeads and rejected a Green Party bill banning them on the basis that it might conflict with the EU's freedom of movement of goods.
 In June 2019, Coveney's successor Eoghan Murphy introduced the Microbeads (Prohibition) Bill 2019, which would ban manufacture, sale, and export of rinse-off microbead products.
 The government also intends to include microbeads when updating the law on preventing marine pollution.
 Microbeads were banned in February 2020.